 I love interviewing people.
 You learn a lot.
 Most people are in fact enjoyable to talk with.
 And, the subject matter is fascinating.
 I’m not going to give away ALL of my secrets on performing win-loss interviews, but below is a list of what I think are some really important ideas to employ when interviewing people.

 You want to get respondents to tell you their thoughts – without influencing them to give certain responses.
 Minimize the use of answer “lists.”
 If you provide a list, the respondent might select something that they thought they should have done, instead of what they actually did.
 Or the list might be incomplete, missing something important, etc. In order to determine the selection criteria, ask the respondents to explain what was important to them – in their own words.

 You can prompt their memory afterwards by reviewing criteria other respondents have found to be important.
 But do that after they give you their criteria.

-2.)
-Get the respondent to open up and relax at the beginning of the interview.
+2. Get the respondent to open up and relax at the beginning of the win-loss interview